Media Studies has been added to My Courses

 Loading...

-Finally, with this understanding, students can go on to produce their own media products using appropriate technical and creative skills.
-Students leave us skilled in all aspects of media studies; a real advantage when applying for university or apprenticeships.
+Finally, you will take these learnings into producing your own media products using technical and creative skills.
+Students studying A Level Media leave skilled in all aspects of Media Studies, a real advantage when applying for university or apprenticeships.

-The Eduqas A-level media course consists of a range of set texts, which are studied across the theoretical framework: Media Language, Media Audiences, Media Representations and Media Industries.
+The Eduqas A-level Media Studies course consists of a range of set texts, which are studied across the theoretical framework: Media Language, Media Audiences, Media Representations and Media Industries.

 Component 1 – Media Products, Industries and Audiences.
 1 Exam 35% |